 - Occupational Hazards: Any job performed in dirty, dry, or extremely hot/cold air can make us prone to chronic sinus problems.

 - Immune Deficiencies: An immune deficiency can prevent cilia from functioning normally, making us more prone to sinus infections.
 This becomes a chicken or egg issue as to whether immune system problems come first or are a result of impaired sinus function.

 - Emotional Stress: Since stress affects our entire body, including our immune system, negative stress can make us more prone to chronic sinus problems by lowering our immune response or making our bodies have a hyper-immune response to allergens.

-At Baraka, we believe in educating ourselves and then passing on our knowledge to our customers so you can be proactive in making educated decisions about your health.
+At Baraka, we believe in educating ourselves and then passing on our knowledge to our customers so you can make educated decisions about your health.
 Look for our blog next week discussing some of the hazards to your sinus health and how to avoid the causes of chronic sinus problems.
 Here’s to your health!